 Once the profit multiple has been decided, it is then necessary to determine which profits to apply that multiple to.
 This is often achieved by taking an average of the profits earned for the previous three years, however, this would not be appropriate where there is a definite trend upwards or downwards.
 In that case, it would be more appropriate to extend the trend or use the most recent results as a guide to future performance.

 It may be necessary to make adjustments to the actual profits shown in the accounting records and the accounts of a business to reflect a ‘maintainable’ level.
 The typical adjustments that are often required are:

 It may not necessarily follow that the value of the net assets is that shown in the accounting records, or the accounts of the business as prepared under UK Generally Accepted Accounting Principles (“UK GAAP”).
-For example, work in progress valued in accordance with Urgent Issues Task Force Abstract Number 40 does not necessarily reflect the recoverable sales value of work performed to the balance sheet date of the accounts, particularly for contingent work types.
+For example, work in progress valued in accordance with the principles of Urgent Issues Task Force Abstract Number 40, as reflected in FRS102, does not necessarily reflect the recoverable sales value of work performed to the balance sheet date of the accounts, particularly for contingent work types.

 In order to determine the net recoverable amount of assets, attention would also need to be given to other areas of the balance sheet, including the recoverability of unpaid bills and unbilled disbursements.
 This would usually be evidenced by the ageing profile, since the older the items are, the less likely they are to be collectable.
 However, in certain work types such as Personal Injury, it is common for the work to take place over a longer period, in excess of a year in many instances, and therefore comparatively older unbilled disbursements may still be considered collectable.